Three men charged with assault in Montgomery riverfront brawl

-Montgomery Police Chief Darryl J. Albert announced assault charges for Richard Roberts, 48; Allen Todd, 23; and Zachery Shipman, 25; at a Tuesday news conference.
-Albert said one of the men is in custody and the two others are expected to turn themselves over to police Tuesday afternoon.
+Montgomery Police Chief Darryl J. Albert announced assault charges against Richard Roberts, 48; Allen Todd, 23; and Zachery Shipman, 25.
+At a news conference Tuesday, Albert said one of the men is in custody and the other two other were expected to turn themselves in to police Tuesday afternoon.

 Police are expected to bring more charges in the brawl, Albert said.